-This will include a longer period of isolation in the headteacher office. -Use of aggressive, behaviour with intent to cause deliberate injury -Leaving the school grounds without permission -Restorative time takes place. --- --
+This will include a -Use of aggressive, behaviour with intent to cause deliberate injury longer period of -Leaving the school grounds without permission -Restorative time takes place.

 Stage 4: Antecedent, Behaviour, Consequence (ABC) Log Completed.
 This also helps to identify patterns in behaviours in order to seek solutions.